minkikim98/courier/README.md

 ### Restaurants
 This is the main page of the application.
 As you can see, users can see a list of suggested restaurants initially.
 I tried to be faithful to Doordash's main page, but you'll notice some differences too!

 When you load the main page, a Redux thunk fetches *all* the restaurant data from the backend and stores it in a slice of state!
 On subsequent visits to this page, the data is fetched from state!
 This reduces strain on the backend server.

 ![](https://github.com/minkikim98/courier/blob/master/assets/images/main.png)

 ### Cuisines
 You can filter restaurants by what kind of food you're in the mood for.
 Each restaurant has a list of tags and cuisines that it's associated with in the database model.
 These aren't just hard-coded values!
 This approach makes it easier to add new restaurants and is good for scalability as well.

+By the way, I directly host the image URL's for the cuisine logos using Amazon's AWS technology!

 ![](https://github.com/minkikim98/courier/blob/master/assets/images/cuisines.png)